checktor/checktor.github.io/projects/app/public/posts/raspberry-pi-nas-server.md

 ```shell
 sudo apt install samba
 ```

-We also want to create a Samba user linked to current Linux user.
-Make sure to specify a different password than those used for Linux account.
+First, we need to create Samba user linked to current Linux account.
+Make sure to specify a different password.

 ```shell
 sudo smbpasswd -a <username>
 ```

 Samba is communicating on TCP port 445.
-Create a firewall rule allowing this kind of traffic the same way we did with SSH.
+Create a firewall rule allowing necessary traffic the same way we did with SSH.

 ```shell
 sudo ufw allow proto tcp from 192.168.1.0/24 to any port 445